- Garden Soil Testing Using Soil Testing Kits or a Soil Testing Lab – or Both

 It will increase your chances of success no matter what you plan to grow in your garden.

 Your blueberry plants might cling to life for a couple of years, but they won’t be productive.
-And in the end, all the money and effort you invest in your blueberry plants will be wasted.
+In the end, all the money and effort you invest in your blueberry plants will be wasted.

 Garden Soil Testing Using a Soil Testing Lab